w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polkadex-dashboards.md

 title: Polkadex Dashboards
 sidebar_label: Polkadex
 description:
-  Polkadex is a decentralized exchange that combines the benefits of centralized and decentralized exchanges, offering a high-performance trading experience with trustless custody.
+  Polkadex is a decentralized exchange parachain on Polkadot that combines the benefits of centralized and decentralized exchanges.
 keywords: [polkadot, dashboard, dune, polkadex, decentralized exchange]
 slug: ../polkadex-dashboards
 ---